San Francisco Presence and Public Mission

 UCSF is committed to nurturing diversity among its faculty, staff, students and trainees and strives to create an environment that is collegial, respectful and rewarding.
 The goal is to make the University a truly inclusive community, representing the extraordinary diversity among the citizens of a global community.

 To this end, UCSF appointed Renee Navarro, PharmD, MD, as its first-ever vice chancellor for diversity and outreach in December 2010.
-The position gives Navarro a seat on the Chancellor’s Executive Cabinet and she reports directly to UCSF Chancellor Susan Desmond-Hellmann, MD, MPH.
+The position gives Navarro a seat on the Chancellor’s Executive Cabinet.

 UCSF is partnering with leading innovators in health care and science in pursuit of its mission to advance health.